Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 (c) an engineered retaining wall.

-(2) A road permit holder who knows of a structural defect or structural deficiency on a structure associated with the oil and gas road must
+(2) A road permit holder who knows of a structural defect or structural deficiency on a structure associated with the energy resource road must

 (a) ensure that a qualified person carries out an inspection of the structure and recommends that one or more actions be taken under paragraph (c),